Navigating condo and co-op property taxes and assessment appeals in NYC

 So, how does the Department of Finance (DOF) calculate property taxes?

-1. The DOF determines the market value of your property.
+1. Determining the market value of your property

 Before calculating the assessed value, the Department of Finance estimates your condo or co-op’s market value based on class and income-producing potential.
 Wait, “income-producing potential”?